SimpleUpdates/ThemeHandbook/manual_testing.md

 ### Aesthetics

-- Does the theme come with attractive placeholder images?
+- Does the theme come with attractive placeholder images for carousels, image buttons, etc?

 ### Flexibility